upmem/usecase_dpu_alignment/README.md

 Alignment parameters can be changed in `params.yaml` and `16s.yaml` Output scores and cigars in scores.txt and cigars.txt respectively.

+Number of ranks used also in yaml files.

 ## Dataset format